-The Veterans Integrated Service Network Director and Facility Director agreed with the CHIP review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes E and F, pages 57-58, and the responses within the body of the report for the full text of the Directors' comments.)
+The Veterans Integrated Service Network Director and Interim Facility Director agreed with the Comprehensive Healthcare Inspection Program review findings and recommendations and provided acceptable improvement plans.
+(See Appendixes E and F, pages 58-59, for the responses within the body of the report for the full text of the Directors' comments.)
 The OIG will follow up on the planned actions for the open recommendations until they are completed.

 JOHN D. DAIGH, JR., M.D.
-Assistant Inspector General